Arctic ship route may be safer with Anglo-Russian radio waves

 The General Lighthouse Authorities of the UK and Ireland (GLA) is pioneering a radio-based back-up prototype called eLoran and could tie-up with Russia which operates a similar, although less developed system, called eChayka.

-Early talks between the two will focus at first on standardisation so that ships could switch seamlessly between the systems.
+Early talks between the two will focus at first on standardization so that ships could switch seamlessly between the systems.

-“Rather like your mobile phone might switch between cells in mobile networks without you realising it,” said Martin Bransby of the GLA.
+“Rather like your mobile phone might switch between cells in mobile networks without you realizing it,” said Martin Bransby of the GLA.

 The eLoran system works on earth-based radio systems to provide alternative position and timing signals for navigation.
 Ships need to install receiver equipment.